-Biospecimen collection, including urine and blood samples is part of the protocol for visits 9 and 11.
-Saliva collection is part of the protocol for visit 10.
-The information in this section is relevant only to exams that include bio-specimen collection.
+Biospecimen collection, including urine and blood samples is part of the protocol for visits 10 and 12.
+Biospecimen collection for Visit 10 follows the same protocol as Visit 9 biospecimen collection.
+The information in this section is relevant only to exams that include biospecimen collection.